-The chief aim of any designed alliance is to help the client understand their role in the client-coach relationship, and to work to mutually support the coach in designing the best relationship possible.
-When the client is proactive and understands that they also have the power to make the coach more effective, the designed alliance becomes strong.
-The client understands and takes responsibility for the strength of the relationship.
-Allowing clients to be proactive in establishing the coaching relationship sets a precedent for them to be proactive in other areas of their lives as well.
+The chief aim of any designed alliance is to help the client understand their role in the client-coach relationship and how to support the coach in designing a strong coaching relationship.
+When the client is proactive and understands that they also have the power to make the coach more effective, the designed alliance solidifies, allowing clients to understand and take ownership of the relationship's strength.
+Allowing clients to be proactive in establishing the coaching relationship sets a precedent for them to be proactive in other areas of their lives, as well.

-Establishing a strong coaching relationship creates the overall frame that will drive all the work that the coach does.
+B. Establishing a strong coaching relationship creates the overall framework that will drive all the coach's work.

 A well-designed alliance instills confidence in your client.
 It empowers them to see themselves as an equal partner along the coaching journey.
 Throughout the coaching process, clients understand the style of their coach, as well as the types of questions the coach typically asks.
-In essence, the client becomes trained in a deeper understanding of the steps they can take between sessions to get the most out of the coaching relationship, and what is needed to make the relationship work.
+In essence, the client becomes trained in a deeper understanding of the steps they can take between sessions to get the most out of the coaching relationship and what is needed to make the relationship work.

-Designing the Alliance ensures that both the coach and the client are on the same page from the beginning, which only increases the effectiveness and possible outcomes of the coaching relationship.
+C. Designing the Alliance ensures that both the coach and the client are on the same page from the beginning, which only increases the effectiveness and possible outcomes of the coaching relationship.

 Being on the same page does not mean that the coach is the boss or knows more than the client.
-Being on the same page means that the coach and the client understand where both the coach and the client are in the client-coach relationship, where the client currently is, where the client wants to go, and what they want to achieve.
+Being on the same page indicates that the coach and the client understand the current state of the coach-client relationship, where the client currently is, where the client wants to go, and what they want to achieve.

-Your main objective in the designed alliance is to get on the same page with your client, and keep the conversation channels open about what you can do better as a coach.
+Your main objective in the designed alliance is to get on the same page with your client and maintain open communication about what you can do better as a coach.

 - 1. Start by talking about what an alliance is, and what you hope to get out of the exercise (such as "being on the same page"). - 2.
-Go through the prompts, and design your relationship with your client: - · What best motivates you? - · How do you move into action? - · What requests do you have of me? - What do you think I should know? - · What's working so far? - What's not working so far? - How will you know that coaching has been successful? - · How do you want to treat confidentiality? - · How do you want me to help with accountability? - Do you prefer more heart or more heat? - Where would you like to meet for our session? - What's the best way to communicate between sessions? - What type of support are you looking for between sessions?
+Go through the prompts, and design your relationship with your client: - · What best motivates you? - · How do you move into action? - · What requests do you have for me? - What do you think I should know? - · What's working so far? - · What's not working so far? - How will you know that coaching has been successful? - · How do you want to treat confidentiality? - · How do you want me to help with accountability? - Do you prefer more heart or more heat? - Where would you like to meet for our session? - · What's the best way to communicate between sessions? - What type of support are you looking for between sessions?